JustScrub/aws_lambda_zabbix_mon/README.md

             - sends extracted data to Zabbix Proxy/Server
             - returns ``{"recordID": "provided ID by Firehose", "result": "Dropped", "data": ""}`` to Firehose
                 - Firehorse does not pass it forward to the destination
+        - periodically discover all Lambdas
+            - after a specific period, crawl through all Lambda functions and discover them
+            - ZBX_LLD_KEEP_PERIOD=0, since re-discovers only existing functions and not deleted in AWS
+            - in Transform lambda (`if should_rediscover(): rediscover()`) or new Lambda, invoked periodically
+            - no need to worry about faulty deletions in Zabbix
+            - deleted functions in AWS might pend in Zabbix for a long time (deleted in beggining of re-discovery period)
+            - must ensure discovery of new functions
+                - just a boolean ZabbixMonitored Lambda Tag?
+                - discovering just this function would delete every other function (ZBX_LLD_KEEP_PERIOD=0)
+                - must ensure all functions are re-discovered with new function
+                - either postpone or skip sending metrics of new function until discovered in periodic process, or send discovery packet with every function once a new function is found
+            - priority updates: just update the priority in AWS and wait until next discovery period

  - Central cofiguration script
     - scripts config, template params